 The planned ENR upgrade project will be designed to achieve 3.0 mg/L total nitrogen and, at most, 0.3 mg/L total phosphorus.
 At these concentrations, the total phosphorus loading limits would be more controlling than the nitrogen limit, and would limit discharge to approximately 1.2 mgd.

-However, it is expected that the plant will be able to achieve lower effluent phosphorus concentrations, such that the nitrogen cap will represent a more controlling limitation.
-At 3.0 mg/L total nitrogen, the Mount Airy WWTP would be limited to discharging approximately 1.6 mgd, which is more than the projected infill+future (entire planned service area) wastewater demand and the entire GAB buildout demand.
-Therefore, upgrade to incorporate ENR would allow the facility to meet all projected future flows.
+The existing design capacity (1.2 mgd) of the Mount Airy

+WWTP represents the controlling limitation under current and future conditions.